kubernetes-sigs/gateway-api/geps/gep-3793/index.md

-If no Gateway has `spec.isDefault` set to `true`, then all Routes MUST specify `parentRefs` entries with specific Gateways in order to be accepted by Gateways, and all Gateways MUST treat `spec.defaultOK` as if it were set to `false` in all Routes.
+If no Gateway has `spec.isDefault` set to `true`, then all Routes MUST specify `parentRefs` entries with specific Gateways in order to be accepted by Gateways, and all Gateways MUST treat `spec.useDefaultGateway` as if it were set to `false` in all Routes.

 ##### Deleting a Default Gateway